 Masks are an incredibly effective public health tool, and essential in stemming the spread of SARS-CoV-2, the virus that causes COVID-19.
 While initially there was a lack of scientific certainty about the level of protection that different masks conferred, it is now clear that masks are helpful.
 And not just “my mask protects you, your mask protects me” (if I wear a mask, and am infected, I breath out and spread less virus), but beyond that, wearing a mask means that if you come into contact with the virus, you are likely to be exposed to a lower amount of virus, and give your body and immune system a chance to respond better, with better outcomes.
 It is important to pay attention to where your information is coming from, and what it’s based on.
 The recommendation to wear masks is from doctors, infectious disease experts, epidemiologists, and those leading the efforts to curb the pandemic.
 Countries with widespread mask use have lower rates of infection, fewer infected patients, and better outcomes – and are able to get back closer to ‘normal’ life, with their economy doing better, and more places of business and schools able to open, and able to stay open.

-I’m a doctor, and every doctor I know, along with ever nurse, respiratory therapist, janitor, front desk staff, security guard, and everyone else in the hospital wishes, if anything, for more masks – for the population as a whole to mask up, but also for more production of better fitting, better filtering, and easier-to-wear masks that we can all comfortable use long-term.
+I’m a doctor, and every doctor I know, along with every nurse, respiratory therapist, janitor, front desk staff, security guard, and everyone else in the hospital wishes, if anything, for more masks—for the population as a whole to mask up, but also for more production of better-fitting, better-filtering, and easier-to-wear masks that we can all comfortably use in the long term.

-Howard Maibach, Professor, School of Medicine, University of California:
+Howard Maibach, Professor, School of Medicine, University of California, San Francisco:

 At my institution, I am available seven days a week, 24 hours a day.
-If any employee in our three large hospitals thinks, if they think they’re having a mask related problem, they can be seen.
-So far, we have not seen any significant microbiological infection of the common skin infections.
+If any employee in our three large hospitals thinks they’re having a mask-related problem, they can be seen.
+So far, we have not seen any significant microbiological infection, like common skin infections.
 The closest would be a very complicated causation.
-Namely, some people seem to have had an increased slight increase in their acne, a slight increase in something called the rosacea.
+Namely, some people seem to have had a slight increase in their acne and a slight increase in something called rosacea.
 But no, really, that is not a quantitative observation since we don’t have a control group.

 - 1 – Kimball et al. (2020) Asymptomatic and Presymptomatic SARS-CoV-2 Infections in Residents of a Long-Term Care Skilled Nursing Facility — King County, Washington, March 2020.
 Morbidity and Mortality Weekly Report.